 How do Japanese schools teach about pregnancy and STI prevention?

 The approach is minimal and mainly focused on avoiding problems, not on promoting comprehensive health.
-Topics such as HIV/AIDS and pregnancy are mentioned, but in a theoretical manner.
+Topics such as HIV/AIDS and pregnancy are mentioned, but in a theoretical way.
 Practical instructions on contraceptive methods, especially the use of condoms, are rare or nonexistent, especially in the early years of high school.
-The emphasis is more on “don’t do” than on “how to protect yourself if you do.”
+The emphasis is more on “don’t do it” than on “how to protect yourself if you do.”

 Why are topics like consent, sexual orientation, and gender identity so neglected?

-Two main forces are at play: the entrenched cultural conservatism that views these issues as embarrassing or unnecessary for young people, and the real fear of teachers and schools of facing complaints from parents or reprisals from local authorities.
+Two main forces are at play: deep-rooted cultural conservatism that views these issues as embarrassing or unnecessary for young people, and a real fear, on the part of teachers and schools, of facing complaints from parents or reprisals from local authorities.
 This creates an environment of self-censorship, where avoiding conflict seems safer than educating comprehensively.

 Will the LGBT+ Law of 2023 quickly transform sex education?